Three Crosses: History

 Regardless of whether the legend about the Franciscan martyrs is true or not, their story spread from the early 16th century.
 The original wooden Three Crosses were built on the Bleak Hill, the place where seven friars were beheaded, sometime before 1649.
 That is the year when the crosses were depicted in a panegyric to Bishop Jerzy Tyszkiewicz.
 Around the same time Tyszkiewicz began a case to canonize the fourteen friars.
 There is some evidence that the crosses were built before 1636 as, according to Jan Nepomucen Fijałek, the crosses were also depicted on two silver portraits of St. Casimir that were made in 1636 and hung in Vilnius Cathedral.
 However, the portraits did not survive and Fijałek's claim cannot be verified.

 The wooden crosses collapsed in 1869 and Tsarist authorities did not allow to rebuild them.
 The new monument from reinforced concrete designed by Antoni Wiwulski was erected in August 1916, while Vilnius was occupied by the Germans during World War I. The monument was demolished by Soviet authorities on May 30, 1950.
 Residents of Vilnius wanted them restored.
-During the Lithuanian independence movement, the monument was rebuilt on the old foundations according to the project of sculptor Henrikas Šilgalis.
+During the Lithuanian independence movement, the monument was rebuilt on the old foundations by sculptor Stanislovas Kuzma according to the project of sculptor Henrikas Šilgalis.
 The monument was unveiled on 14 June 1989.
 The rebuilt crosses now are 1.8 m higher than those of 1916.
 Broken pieces of the old monument can be seen several meters below the rebuilt monument.